Leonard Cheshire: Cheshire as officer

-Cheshire was not a naturally talented pilot, and felt he had to keep flying to keep his skills up.
-All the same he was a good captain, had a flair, and most importantly he was lucky.
-It was commonly known among crews that he was lucky, and that is one reason he felt they liked to fly with him.
-By the end of his operative flying almost all the pilots he had started out with in training were gone.
-It was his good luck, he believed, that had kept him alive when so many other, better pilots had been killed.
+Cheshire did not view himself as a talented pilot and believed continuous flying was necessary to maintain his skills.
+However, he was regarded as an effective captain who possessed flair and good fortune.
+His reputation for being fortunate was a factor he believed contributed to crews wanting to fly with him.
+By the conclusion of his operational flying career, nearly all the pilots who trained with him were no longer present.
+Cheshire attributed his survival, while many other pilots were killed.

 His method for dealing with dangerous situations was to go straight for them.
 He saw no sense in waiting.
 He felt worrying about the dangers would only exhaust one's mind.
 Instead, he relied on the natural instinct for self-preservation to help get him out of tight spots.
 To this was added his ability to close his mind completely to the dangers he was facing.
 Though a very imaginative thinker, Cheshire possessed the ability to block out of his mind any thought to the risks.
 He approached each mission with an easy manner.

 Cheshire was a great leader of men.
 In contrast to Guy Gibson, Cheshire was approachable, and made it a point to know the name of every man on base, including the ground crews.
 He took the time to speak with them, and contrived various methods to reach out to them.
 Technical questions about his aircraft were an easy point of conversation.
 Afterwards, he would share a cigarette with the young man, and talk over his personal concerns.
 He wanted each man to have a sense that he knew them and liked them.
 Cheshire believed this was critical to the effectiveness of his squadron.
 He invoked great loyalty in his men, as it was clear he was devoted to their needs and was willing to take practical steps to improve the safety and success of their missions.
 He made a personal example of what was required, and relied on his example and the crews' determination not to let him down to lead them through some of the war's most difficult raids.